OlgaGav/portfolio/README.md

 # Olga Gavrushenko: professional portfolio
 ## Description
 Portfolio site is a showcase of web development work.
+Site is created with HTML and CSS, support responsive web-design, accessability.

 Current site include links to the projects that show the the skills and proficiency in the next technologies
 - HTML
 - CSS
 - JavaScript